MicrosoftDocs/memdocs/windows-365/enterprise/report-remoting-connection.md

 The **Remoting connection** tab lists the following information:

 **Round Trip Time (ms)** is the time taken for traffic from users' devices to reach Cloud PC and return.
 This metric is an indicator of the quality of the connection and can be used to determine the user’s experience.
 Values displayed are for the median time of the most recent reading of the metric’s 95th percentile value (p95 (Last)).
 A rating is provided for these values based on the criteria below.
-The times for the ratings are:

 - Good = 0-100 milliseconds
 - Average = 100-200 milliseconds